 With holiday dessert buffets coming up soon, National Cake Decorating Day is the perfect time to practice your technique!
 Halloween’s just a few short weeks away!
 Learning to create spooky ghosts, spiderwebs, pumpkins, and broomsticks from icing and fondant could be the perfect warm-up for embellishing cakes, cupcakes, and cookies with intricate snowy Christmas scenes a little later on.
 And think of all the fun you can have mixing frosting colors — like dyeing Easter eggs, but with lickable spoons.

-National Cake Decorating Day - History
+National Cake Decorating Day timeline

 The creation of ICES